Plasma Upper Eyelid Tightening case study.

 - How it feels during the recovery process.

-- Brief explanation of the long term skin recovery.
+- A brief explanation of the long-term skin recovery.

 - Comparison of the before and after pictures.